dthx2710/Dolicon-Blue-Archive/src/pages/guide/ivan-kupala-of-the-revolution.md

 * Lottery box

-  Lottery currency drops on every stage (Cherino Matroyshka).
+  * Lottery currency drops on every stage (Cherino Matroyshka).
 Roll and reset the boxes, rinse and repeat.
+  * The lottery box is more efficient than the other shops, so it's wise to get skill books, BDs, mats (OOParts) and then move on to farming Stage 7.
 * Choice-based buff/debuffs

   Going through the maps, you will notice a popup with 3 different choices.
 You can either choose a buff effect (red) or be greedy and take a debuff for the team in exchange for some crazy drop bonus.
 Specific buff translations are in another section below.
 * Challenge Mode

   We really don't know much about it yet, but you can bet that we'll update this page when it gets released!

-Speedrun:

-1800 currency is needed for the whole lottery box to be bought out, and with max bonuses you only need 30 runs of Stage 7 which takes up 450 AP.

-For 450 AP you get:

-* 2 purple, 8 gold, 16 blue, 40 white reports = 22 runs of Stage 5 330AP worth
-* 1885k credits = 754 currency, \~17.95 runs, \~269 AP 599 AP worth in only credits and reports, NOT COUNTING SHARDS AND OTHER MATS

-With lottery box being more efficient than the other shops, it's wise to get skill books, BDs, mats (OOParts) and then move on to farming Stage 7.

 (WIP)